An Imprint of IABC—

 b.
 Royalty structure

-Royalties are paid on net revenue (after BookVault’s printing and distribution costs).
-The standard royalty split is:
+Royalties are paid on net revenue (after our printing, distribution, and marketing costs).
+The standard royalty split for Dialogē Press is:

 This structure remains both fair and financially sustainable, providing authors with a significantly larger share than most conventional publishing arrangements while supporting the continued work of a small, mission-driven academic press.